fannie0000/dub/README.md

 ## Contributing

-We love our contributors!
+We love contributors!
 Here's how you can contribute:

 - [Open an issue](https://github.com/dubinc/dub/issues) if you believe you've encountered a bug.
 - Follow the [local development guide](https://dub.co/docs/local-development) to get your local dev environment set up.